danielChuks/unique-number-dappGame/workshop.md

 # In Addition

 So far, our code works  fine but there are some points we need to improve.
-One improvement is to enforce a timeout limit on each player to make sure that they don't take too long to play their move or worse, abandon a game midway.
+One improvement is to enforce a timeout limit on each player to make sure that they don't take too long to play their move or worse abandon a game midway.
 Of course, we will need a means to inform both players when a timeout occurs.
 For that, we will define a function thus:

 ```javascript
   const informTimeOut = () => {